 HERBERT, THOMAS JOHN (28 Oct.
 1894-26 Oct.
 1974), 56th governor of Ohio, member of the Ohio State Supreme Court, and state attorney general, was born in Cleveland to John T. and Jane A. Jones Herbert.
-He received his A.B. from Western Reserve University in 1915, but had to dropped out of law school after 1 year because of lack of money.
+He received his A.B. from Western Reserve University (see CASE WESTERN RESERVE UNIVERSITY) in 1915, but had to drop out of law school after 1 year because of lack of money.
 He became a 1st lieutenant in the U.S. Air Service during WORLD WAR I, shooting down 1 German plane and being himself shot down, receiving both the U.S. and British Distinguished Service Cross and the Purple Heart.